-- Cover for theft – This will cover the value of your bike if it is stolen.
+- Cover for bicycle theft - This will cover the value of your bike if it is stolen.

 - Personal injury cover - If you are seriously injured in an accident on your bike, many insurers also offer cover for you.

 - Third party liability - if you cause someone to be injured, you would be covered for the cost of claims against you.

 You can also add extras including cover for your cycling accessories, such as clothing and lights, as well as cover abroad or for your family members.

 For more information on standard pedal cycle insurance, visit our page: bicycle insurance.

 Is my electric bike covered in my home contents insurance?